Save 15% on your first auto-ship purchase. Enter SAVE15 at checkout.

 Third eyelid

-They also have a third eyelid called the nictitating membrane.
-It protects the eye from injury.
-When the eye tissue becomes inflamed, the third eyelid protects the eye by partially closing and covers it when your cat/kitten sleeps.
-When you see your cat’s third eyelid it could mean that they are very relaxed or sleeping, although sometimes it is an indication that your cat is unwell.
+They also have a third eyelid called the nictitating membrane, which protects the eye from injury.
+When the eye tissue becomes inflamed, the third eyelid protects the eye by partially closing and covers it when your kitten sleeps.
+Often, when you see your cat’s third eyelid, it is an indication that your cat is unwell.

 Fluffy Red Kitten with Blue Eyes